hsinpeng/LlamaIndex-Chat-with-pandas-DataFrame/README.md

 # Features ✨
 - Natural language interface for automatic data analyzing by LLM agent and tools. 📊
 - Support variouse file types fo dataset. 📄
 - Implementation of LlamaIndex.
-(Note that most related sources are implemented by LangChain) 👍
+(Note that most of the related projects are developed by LangChain) 👍

 # Limitations ⚠️
-- Cannot deal with non-tabular data, or extract tabular data from unsupported file types.
+- Cannot deal with non-tabular data, or extract tabular data from unsupported file types. 💔
 - Cannot perform a data analysis on large datasets since the LLM has its token limitation. 🚫
 - The data is not cached and the analysis report as well. 🔄